Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 Creates a channel to a GDP switch located at `addrspec` and stores the result in `*chan`.
 The format is a semicolon-delimited list of `hostname:port` entries.
 The entries in the list should be tried in order.
-If `addrspec` is NULL, the `swarm.gdp.routers` runtime parameter is used.
+If `addrspec` is NULL, Zeroconf should be tried if enabled, and if that fails the `swarm.gdp.routers` runtime parameter is used.
+If that is not set, `_gdp_chan_open` may try a default.
+If it cannot connect, it should return a status related to the reason (i.e., one based on a Posix `errno`) or `GDP_STAT_CHAN_NOT_CONNECTED`.

 The `qos` parameter is intended to hold additional open parameters (e.g., QoS requirements), but for now I promise to pass it as `NULL`.

 The callbacks are described below.

 The `cdata` parameter is saved and is available to callbacks on this channel.